rapidsai/spark-examples/docs/databricks.md

 Prerequisites
 -------------
-* Apache Spark 2.4+ running in DataBricks Runtime 5.3 or 5.4 ML with GPU hardware.
+* Apache Spark 2.4+ running in DataBricks Runtime 5.3 ML with GPU or 5.4 ML with GPU hardware.
 Make sure it matches requirements below.
-Use nodes with 1 GPU each.
+Use nodes with 1 GPU each - such as p3.xlarge.
 We currently don't support nodes with multiple GPUs.
 * Hardware Requirements
   * NVIDIA Pascal™ GPU architecture or better
   * Multi-node clusters with homogenous GPU configuration